A brief history of Outsider Art:

 I finished an MA in Art History and Museum Curating in 2012, having written my dissertation on the difficulties that face curators of exhibitions that focus on the subject, and my BA Hons dissertation on the links between German Expressionism and Outsider Art.
 I have previously worked for the National Criminal Justice Arts Alliance, Creative Future, and Sussex Partnership NHS Foundation Trust – all organisations that support and promote the work of those facing barriers to the art world for health reasons or because of social circumstances.

-I am currently the Step Up Coordinator at Outside In, with responsibility for the strategic overview and delivery of our training and professional development programme specifically aimed at artists facing barriers to the art world for reasons including health, disability, social circumstance or isolation.
+I am currently the Training Programme Manager at Outside In, with responsibility for the strategic overview and delivery of our training and professional development programme specifically aimed at artists facing barriers to the art world for reasons including health, disability, social circumstance or isolation.
 Additionally, I write reviews and articles for various publications including Raw Vision Magazine, as well as more focused pieces on specific artists for projects or contextual material.

 If you are an artist and would like a dedicated post on your work, please get in touch.
 You can see previous ‘Artist Showcases’ here.